WolvenKit/Cyberpunk-Blender-add-on/README.md

 The plugin will automatically apply the correct settings to ensure your mesh imports back into Wolvenkit for use with your mod.

-## Export Animations For Photomode Poses
+## Export Animations For Photomode
 **Should work for all types of animation

 1) Follow the community guides in order to import your anims to Blender and make the necessary edits
 2) Select the armature which contains the animations you'd like to export
 3) Navigate within Blender to **File \ Export \ Export Selection to GLB for Cyberpunk